WORK

 SOLUTION_

-A nine-mode macOS application where each mode isolates one perceptual color phenomenon and gives the user real-time controls to manipulate it.
-The amber HUD aesthetic frames the app as an instrument of observation rather than a creative canvas.
+A nine-mode macOS application where each mode isolates one perceptual color phenomenon with real-time controls.
+The amber HUD frames the app as an instrument of observation, not a creative canvas.
 Built in SwiftUI with AppKit, targeting macOS 13+.

-ALBERS was the first project where the design process itself was the discovery.
-Vibe coding is genuinely a different way of working — faster in some places, disorienting in others.
-It pushed me to be more precise about design intent upfront, because the AI needs clarity to move in the right direction.
-The HUD aesthetic also taught me something: constraint as identity.
-When an interface commits fully to one visual language, every decision becomes easier.
-I'd like to eventually publish it — there's a version of ALBERS that lives on the Mac App Store as a genuine teaching tool.
+Vibe coding pushed me to be more precise about design intent upfront — the AI needs clarity to move in the right direction.
+The HUD aesthetic taught me that constraint as identity makes every decision easier.
+I'd like to eventually publish ALBERS as a genuine teaching tool on the Mac App Store.